top of page

 “Living in cohousing is fulfilling, joyful, rich and sustainable.
 Cohousing allows us to know our neighbors, enjoy more connected relationships, and collaborate with others who share our values.” – Cohousing Association of the United States, sponsor of the

-National Cohousing Open House Weekend)
+National Cohousing Open House Month (May 2026)

 Triangle Area